-- Yu-Gi-Oh!
-ARC-V has Yuya literally creating an entire new kind of summoning and type of monster cards, Pendulum Summoning and Pendulum Monsters, literally in the first episode, likely due to currently-unknown magical powers.
+- Yuya literally creates an entire new kind of summoning and type of monster cards, Pendulum Summoning and Pendulum Monsters, literally in the first episode, likely due to currently-unknown magical powers.
 However, everyone watching reacts as the audience does, with confusion and interest, at the very least.
 Many people think that's an Ass Pull, and even Yuya needs 291 more duels to figure out how to Pendulum Summon again.
 Since the various Special Summonings play a major part for the setting and the plot, this trope is played straighter than anything above.